-Picture of "Old Grace Church" on Naaman's Road 1/2 mile east of Perry's Tavern (This sturcture is no longer standing)
+Picture of "Old Grace Church" on Naaman's Road one-half mile east of Perry's Tavern.
+This structure is no longer standing!

-The Rev. Chris Moore - Assistant to the Recto
+The Rev. Chris Moore - Assistant to the Rector

-(meets on the 3rd Thursday of each month)
+Vestry meets every 3rd Thursday of each month

 Visiting us?
 Planning an event?
 Have a matter of faith to ask?